 Glitterville is an actual Christmas dream.
 Just trust us on this one.
 Step inside to a magical fairy land of holiday wonder and whimsical ornaments galore.

-Full Disclosure: We haven’t personally done this one before, but goshdarnit if this doesn’t seem like the perfect December evening🥲 The Christmas Lantern Express is a two hour festive train ride on the Three Rivers Rambler.
+Full Disclosure: We haven’t done this one before!
+But goshdarnit if this doesn’t seem like the perfect December evening🥲 The Christmas Lantern Express is a two hour festive train ride on the Three Rivers Rambler.
 Their website says to enjoy “festive decorations, holiday treats, storytime with celebrity readers and a special visit with Santa.”
 We give that description a resounding jingle “BELL YES.”

-If you want your life to look more like a Hallmark movie (who doesn’t?), just head to Downtown Knoxville in December.
+If you want your life to look more like a Hallmark movie, just head to Downtown Knoxville in December.
 Throughout Christmas, the middle of Market Square transforms into a colorful winter wonderland, complete with an ice skating rink. $12 gets you unlimited time on the ice ($9 for kiddos) and we think that’s a small price to pay for utter Christmas magic.

 However you celebrate, we hope your holiday season is full of hope, joy, and wonder!
 We think these things may help make that happen.
-If you have any other questions about Christmas in Knoxville, reach out to us via DMs or by emailing us at firstname.lastname@example.org.
+If you have any other questions about Christmas in Knoxville, let us know!
 Merry Christmas!